 How popular is the baby name Avigayil in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Avigayil and check out all the blog posts that mention the name Avigayil.
+Plus, check out all the blog posts that mention the name Avigayil.

 According to data released earlier this week by Israel’s Central Bureau for Statistics (CBS), the top three most popular baby names in the country overall in 2015 were:

 - Yosef (used for male babies — both Muslim and Jewish)

 - Ariel (used for Jewish babies — both male and female)